plumpcss/objects.stack/README.md

 The stack object simply layers media and/or text-like content on top of each other.

+All `stack__layer` elements are positioned absolutely and grow to the size of their parent.

 The element that stack is applied to either needs defined height and width or a non-layer element within it to control its width and height.
 Without either, every element would be absolutely positioned so the container will collapse to 0x0.

 ```html